carmencrincoli/ResiliencyDemo/README.md

 - **Bicep CLI** (or Azure CLI with Bicep support)

 ### Network Requirements
-- **5 Static IP Addresses** in the same subnet
+- **5 Static IP Addresses** in the same subnet (4 for VMs, 1 for load balancer frontend)
-- **Virtual Network** with sufficient address space for 5 VMs
+- **Virtual Network** with sufficient address space
   - Supports any subnet size (e.g., /24, /25, /26, /27, or larger)
-  - All 5 IPs must be in the same subnet
+  - All IPs must be in the same subnet
 - **Outbound Internet Access** for package downloads
 - **Azure Storage Access** for deployment scripts